Jason-Thomas274/Jason-Thomas274/README.md

 ### Hi there 👋
-🔱 Recent engineering graduate, class of 2023 @ ASU, go devils!! 😈
+🔱 Recent engineering graduate, class of 2023 @ ASU, go devils!! 😈 <br />

-🧑‍💻 Work as a Systems Analyst
+🧑‍💻 Working as a Systems Analyst <br />
+-

-🔭 Looking forward to completing my porfolio and personal side projects
+🔭 Looking forward to completing my porfolio and personal side projects <br />
+-

-🌱 Honing my craft while enjoying the sun here in Arizona 🌞
+🌱 Honing my craft while enjoying the sun here in Arizona 🌞 <br />
 <!--
 **Jason-Thomas274/Jason-Thomas274** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.